Minimum QR Code Size: Why Most QR Codes Fail to Scan

 Can dynamic QR codes be smaller than static ones?

-Dynamic QRs usually store shorter URLs, which means fewer modules and cleaner patterns.
+Dynamic QR codes usually store shorter URLs, which means fewer modules and cleaner patterns.
 That helps them scan more reliably at smaller sizes, but you should still follow the same safety rules.

 Size It Right, Then Track Every Scan